These pages give you all the information you need to know about arranging a baptism, confirmation, wedding or funeral at

 For cremations you may wish to have a service in church, followed by a short committal at the crematorium, or you may prefer to have the whole service at the crematorium.
 If eligible, ashes may be interred in the churchyard at a later date.

-Our Vicar or Assistant Priest will liaise closely with your family and your chosen funeral director regarding the arrangements you wish to make.
+Our Priest will liaise closely with your family and your chosen funeral director regarding the arrangements you wish to make.